 Respect your audience.
-There is zero tolerance for threatening, offensive or harassing language.
+There is zero tolerance for threatening, offensive, defamatory or harassing language.

-Never post when you are angry - be calm and get an opinion from an impartial party on the tone of your response before you respond.
+Never post when you are highly emotional. - be calm and get an opinion from an impartial party on the tone of your response before you respond.
 Avoid a reactionary response to negative comments.
+Save the proposed response as a draft and wait to post.
+Contact Corporate Communications as needed.

 You are not expected or required to respond to every post.
 If a question is posed, then a response should be provided.
-On occasion, negative comments will be posted; some people vent using social media channels and no response is necessarily required.
+On occasion, negative comments will be posted; some people vent using social media channels and a response is not necessarily required.
 If you feel it is necessary to respond to provide clarification or information, then you may do so, but proceed with caution.
 Avoid a reactionary or inflammatory response.
 Instead, take the time to think through a courteous and helpful response that may result in a positive conclusion.
 If you are uncertain, consult with Corporate Communications.
 Respond to positive feedback, with a thank you and acknowledgement.

 Don't post during social situations or leisure time when other influences may cause you to regret your post later.
-A good rule of thumb is: don't post if what you have to say would embarrass your mother.
+A good rule of thumb is: don't post if what you have to say would not be written on Town letterhead, or would not be shared with a reporter, or would be information that you would not want included in legal proceedings.